Tiagabine hydrochloride

 Toxicity Summary

-One mother breastfed her infant while taking tiagabine 24 mg and then 20 mg daily.
+One mother breastfed her infant while taking tiagabine 24 mg/day, then reduced to 20 mg/day.

-No adverse effects were reported in 10 newborns who were 4 to 23 days old who were breastfed during maternal intake of levetiracetam 1000 to 3000 mg daily.
-One mother was also taking tiagabine 30 mg daily, clobazam 45 mg daily and oxcarbazepine 600 mg daily.
+Ten newborns aged 4 to 23 days were breastfed while their mothers were taking levetiracetam 1000 to 3000 mg daily, with no adverse reactions reported.
+One mother was concurrently taking tiagabine 30 mg/day, clobazian 45 mg/day, and oxcarbazepine 600 mg/day.

 Protein Binding

-/Concomitant administration of tiagabine with/ alcohol or central nervous system depression-producing medications may increase CNS depression.
+/Concomitant use of tiagabine with alcohol or central nervous system depressants may exacerbate central nervous system depression.

-Tiagabine causes a slight decrease (about 10%) in steady-state valproate concentrations; in vitro studies have shown that valproate decreases the protein binding of tiagabine from 96.3 to 94.8, resulting in an increase of approximately 40% in the free tiagabine concentration; clinical relevance of this finding is unknown.
+Tigaben causes a slight decrease (approximately 10%) in the steady-state concentration of valproic acid; in vitro studies have shown that valproic acid can reduce the protein binding rate of Tiagabinen from 96.3% to 94.8%, resulting in an increase in the concentration of free Tiagabinen by approximately 40%; the clinical significance of this finding is unclear.

-Co-administration of cimetidine (800 mg/day) to patients taking tiagabine chronically had no effect on tiagabine pharmacokinetics.
+Concomitant use of cimetidine (800 mg/day) in patients taking Tiagabinen long-term has no effect on the pharmacokinetics of Tiagabinen.

-For more Interactions (Complete) data for TIAGABINE (13 total), please visit the HSDB record page.
+For more complete data on drug interactions of Tiagabinen (13 items in total), please visit the HSDB record page.

 参考文献